WordPress/openverse/documentation/projects/proposals/dark_mode/20240325-implementation_plan_dark_mode.md

 milestones like when a feature flag could be made available in a particular environment.
 -->

 The following plan requires approved designs and semantic color names.
+Each task is a discrete issue and pull request.
+The top-level "Work Streams" can be completed in parallel.

-1. Parallel Work Stream "A": Implement the new color palette
+1. **Work Stream A**: Implement the new color palette.

-   1. Create a `FORCE_DARK_MODE` feature flag which is disabled by default and available in every environment.
-Add logic to add a `dark-mode` class to the root HTML tag when this flag is enabled and a `light-mode` class when disabled.
+   1. Create a `FORCE_DARK_MODE` feature flag which is "off" by default and "switchable" in our staging environment.
+Add a `dark-mode` class to the root HTML tag when this flag is enabled, and a `light-mode` class which is set by default.
+This will not result in any visual changes.
+   2. The following steps can take place in parallel:

-   2. Rename all colors in the tailwind config and the frontend components to use new, semantic names.
+      1. Rename all colors in the Tailwind configuration and the frontend components to use new, semantic names (specific names TBD).
+This will not result in any visual changes. **This is likely to be the largest PR to review as it is a global find/replace across the entire frontend.**

-   3. Replace "hardcoded" color values in the tailwind configuration file with css variables defined in the "base" layer of the `tailwind.css` file.
+         1. Replace the "hardcoded" color values in the Tailwind configuration file with css variables defined in the "base" layer of the `tailwind.css` file.
+This will not result in any visual changes.

-   4. Add the dark mode colors in the form of additional css variable definitions, nested under the `.dark-mode` css class, in the "base" layer of the `tailwind.css` file. **At this point, the full dark mode appearance should be able to be tested manually by @fcoveram and
+      2. Add the dark mode colors as CSS variable definitions, nested under the `.dark-mode` CSS class, in the "base" layer of the `tailwind.css` file.
-      @wordpress/openverse-frontend for any inconsistiencies or problems**.
-   5. Create a `color-mode.ts` test utility for playwright that works comparably to the `breakpoint.ts` utility, wrapping tests
+         This will not result in any visual changes, _except when `FORCE_DARK_MODE` is enabled._

+      3. Visual Regression tests.
+Update `frontend/test/playwright/utils/breakpoints.ts` so that each breakpoint produces and expects a dark mode screenshot to pass as well as the existing light mode screenshot. **This will also be a significant diff, as at the time of writing it will create 293 new screenshots to review.
+         This is also the point of the process where @fcoveram and
+         @wordpress/openverse-frontend should review the full dark mode appearance for correctness and sufficient color contrast (see the ["Accessibility"](#accessibility) section for more details.**

-2. Parallel Work Stream "B": Toggling dark mode
+2. **Work Stream B**: Toggling dark mode

    1. Create a `DARK_MODE_UI_TOGGLE` feature flag which is off by default and switchable in staging.